Colonia in ‘make-or-break’ bid

 “We didn’t send any athlete because they didn’t pass the criteria.
 On the other hand, the organizers scrapped women’s events so our best lifter, Hidilyn Diaz, isn’t competing.”

-Aside from competing in the Olympics, he also won gold medal in the Asian Championships in 2015 and finished third in the clean and jerk event of the 2015 World and 2016 Asian Championship that served as his ticket to the Summer Games.
+Besides competing in the Olympics, Colonia also won the gold medal in the Asian Championships in 2015 and finished third in the clean and jerk event of the 2015 World and 2016 Asian Championship that served as his ticket to the Summer Games.

 He also recorded a lift of 121kg in the snatch and 153kg in the clean and jerk two years ago to bag the gold medal in the Asian level.

-But it was all downhill from there as he suffered several heart-breaking finishes, including that of the Olympics.
+But it was all downhill from there as Colonia suffered several heart-breaking finishes, including that of the Olympics.

 Puentevella said Colonia could follow Diaz’s footsteps.